apache/airflow/docs/apache-airflow/upgrading-to-2.rst

 Now that you are set up in Airflow 1.10.14 with Python a 3.6+ environment, you are ready to start porting your DAGs to Airflow 2.0 compliance!

 The most important step in this transition is also the easiest step to do in pieces.
-All Airflow 2.0 operators are backwards compatible with Airflow 1.10 using the [backport providers](./backport-providers.rst) service.
+All Airflow 2.0 operators are backwards compatible with Airflow 1.10 using the [backport providers](./backport-providers.rst) packages.
 In your own time, you can transition to using these backport-providers by pip installing the provider via ``pypi`` and changing the import path.

 For example: While historically you might have imported the DockerOperator in this fashion: